neutrinoceros/wxc/README.md

 ```

 ## Notes
-- whych is tested on macOS, Linux and Windows against Python 3.8, and should be
+- the Python api is tested on macOS, Linux and Windows against Python 3.8, and should be
   backwards compatible down to Python 3.6
 - whych relies on [stdlib_list](https://github.com/jackmaney/python-stdlib-list)
   to determine which packages are part of the standard library.